 Each student must complete this responsibility under the guidance and supervision of their parents/guardians.
 All hours approved for community service must be completed in a timely manner and receive proper validation at the completion of the approved work and may not be done for family members.
+In order to have timely documentation, community service paperwork must be turned in by the end of each school year, for the previous year.

 Students shall be responsible for establishing their own community service timeline to complete these hours prior to their graduation date, and be responsible for documenting the number of hours they have completed and recorded in their student records.
 Forms available in the counseling office.
 Hours only count if the proper paperwork is completed.
+If a student fails to complete the requirement and paperwork one week before the graduation ceremony, they will be barred from participating in graduation activities.